hmcts/cookie-manager/README.md

 It can also handle the storing of user preferences when it comes to cookies, and includes the functionality to display a banner when no preferences have been set.

-This repo is based on the fantastic work of the DVSA team and their Cookie Manager, [found here](https://github.com/dvsa/cookie-manager).
+This repo is originally based on the fantastic work of the DVSA team and their Cookie Manager, [found here](https://github.com/dvsa/cookie-manager).
 This fork is modified to work with accept-reject style banners, and also those which have hide/dismiss functionality.
 Preferably to be used in conjuction with the [GDS Cookie Banner component](https://design-system.service.gov.uk/components/cookie-banner/).

 ## Installation